AI Sandbox Environments: Safe AI Code Execution

 - Reinforcement learning - Train agents using thousands of concurrent sandbox evaluations

 Fortune 100 companies are already building on this infrastructure.
 Perplexity uses E2B for their advanced data analysis features.
-Manus provides full virtual computers to their agents through E2B.
+Manus gives full virtual computers to their agents through E2B.
 The pattern is proven at scale.

-Getting Started
+Getting started

 E2B offers a generous free tier for experimentation.
 The basic integration takes minutes: